 We can't expect parents to learn all the new math strategies, and that is OK!
-Let's remind parents that their job in not to explain HOW to do math.
-That's the teacher's job.
-If parents view themselves as partners in the learning process and not as teachers, then they can focus on:
+Many teachers themselves have not learned math the way it is currently being taught.
+Parents may be hesitant to help students with their math strategies out of concern for teaching them the "incorrect" way, but it is important for students to see different representations and models of mathematics, especially when it comes to application.
+Let's remind parents that their job is not to explain HOW to do math.
+If parents view themselves as partners in the learning process, then they can focus on:

-- Making math about trial and error and not right vs. wrong - Encouraging thinking by asking questions - Keeping the mood relaxed and not increasing the pressure a child feels - Being less helpful If you end up doing the work FOR the child, they won't learn - Playing games & tackling puzzles together
+- Making math about trial and error and not right vs. wrong. - Encouraging thinking by asking meaningful questions that help connect the learning to their child's experiences. - Keeping the mood relaxed and not increasing the pressure a child feels. - Being less helpful-if you end up doing the work FOR the child, they won't learn. - Playing games and tackling puzzles together.